donedgardo/blog/content/daily/wip-dialogue-day-3-protecting-focus.md

 ---
-path: /wip-dialogue-day-3-protecting-focus
 date: 2026-02-21T14:00:00.000Z
 title: "WIP Dialogue Day 3: Protecting Focus"
-description: "The urgent crowds out the important.
-But what is urgent is seldom important."
+category: daily
+rss: true
 ---

 👋 Hello there!

 *This is Day 3 of a 6-day dialogue on reducing work in progress.
-[Start from Day 1](/wip-dialogue-day-1-stop-starting) or [read Day 2](/wip-dialogue-day-2-the-prioritization-fight).*
+[Start from Day 1](/daily/wip-dialogue-day-1-stop-starting) or [read Day 2](/daily/wip-dialogue-day-2-the-prioritization-fight).*

 ---